i-ribeiro/circular-input-queue/README.md

 The assignment required a solution with the fewest lines of code without sacrificing readability.

 I used Visual Studio Code with WSL and GCC to complete this assignment.

+## RELEASES

+`v1.0.0` represents the initial version graded for the "Lab 2" assignment.\
+`v1.1.0` represents the version graded for the "Lab 4" assignment, which is based on the "Lab 2" submission (v1.0.0).

 ## COMPATIBILITY